 Örö service personnel telephone: +358(0)50 911 1978

-Set the heating to a lower level before you leave.
+Set the heating to a lower level before you leave if there is no one arriving immediately after you.
 Lock the door and put the keys back in their hideaway.

 You may leave some canned and dry food in the kitchen closet.
 If you leave any food in the fridge, please use a pen to mark the date on it as we do not want old stuff to accumulate there.